embeddedmz/socket-cpp/README.md

 ./bin/[BUILD_TYPE]/test_socket /path_to_your_ini_file/conf.ini
 ```

-Compile both the library and test program with the macro OPENSSL to use the SSL/TLS secured classes.

 ## Run Unit Tests

 [simpleini](https://github.com/brofield/simpleini) is used to gather unit tests parameters from
 an INI configuration file.
 You need to fill that file with some parameters.
-You can also disable some tests (HTTP proxy for instance) and indicate
+You can also disable some tests (SSL/TLS for instance) and indicate
 parameters only for the enabled tests.
-A template of the INI file already exists under TestHTTP/
+A template of the INI file already exists under SocketTest/

 e.g. to enable SSL/TLS tests :